Shariar-Hasan/Dork-IT/README.md

 # Dork IT

-This is a simple React web application that allows you to create Google search queries using various Google dork types.
+This is a simple Open Source React web application that allows you to create Google search queries using various Google dork types.
 It provides a user-friendly interface.
 ![Website View](./src/Assets/web.png)

 ## Features